Submissions

 - Manuscripts should be prepared as described in the Manuscript Preparation section and checked thoroughly to ensure that they are complete.

-- For studies conducted outside the Boreal sphere, authors should also provide a short clarification on how the results of the study are linked to the boreal environment.
+- For studies conducted outside the boreal and Arctic regions, authors should include a brief explanation of how the findings are relevant to boreal and Arctic environments.

 IMPORTANT: Papers appearing in regular issues of Boreal Environment Research are published free of charge.
 The page charge for papers appearing in Special (theme) Issues, to be paid by institutions proposing such issues, is 60 euros per page.